joelkoz/NodeMDA/README.md

 1. Plugins are organized by *platform*.
 A *platform* is a particular software stack that the plugins are designed to generate code for.
-A plugin platform may be as generic as "Javascript and SQL" or as specific as "Express with Feathers service layer and React plus Material-UI for the client".
+A plugin platform may be as generic as "Javascript and SQL" or as specific as "Koa plus MongoDB back end and React plus Mantine for the front end".

 1. A plugin is an npm package that has the name "nodemda-<platformId>" where platformId is a platform identifier that makes a valid module name.
 The plugin package is expected to have a directory